 20 and below | E2 |

-Students must qualify for the GSEB board examinations 2025 for SSC and HSC with a minimum of grade ‘D’ which will fall under the 33-40 marks range.
-Candidates are advised to at least score a minimum of 33 marks out of 100.
+Students must qualify for the GSEB board examinations 2025 for SSC and HSC with a minimum of grade ‘D’, which will fall under the 33-40 marks range.
+Candidates are advised to score at least a minimum of 33 marks out of 100.
 Students who score less than 33 marks or obtain grades like E1 or E2 in the GSEB external examination must improve their academic performance through improvement or supplementary exams by qualifying.

 Students must check out the following preparation tips for the Gujarat Board exam 2025.